davorg/perl-advent-cfp/index.md

 ## You are cordially invited to write an article for the 2016 Perl Advent Calendar.

+Even though the CFP offically closed at midnight on Sunday October 16th EST, there's still a few spots left if you would like to submit.

+## What's all this about then?

 As an advent calendar author you will write one entry on a module of your choosing that will be revealed to the world on
 [The Perl Advent Calendar](http://www.perladvent.org/)